 Using the right tools to transform your data into clean and structured sets of information is the first step to getting your hands on the insights you really need.
 The second step is to connect the dots and draw the right connections between the individual data points.

 For many, turning data into smart (visual) data, and doing so as quickly as possible, has proven crucial in recent years.
-Imagine the following: Instead of seeing a long list of numbers for your weekly or monthly sales, with smart data you get a graph that visualises the ups and downs in those sales over time.
+Imagine the following: Instead of seeing a long list of numbers for your weekly or monthly sales, with smart data you get a graph that visualizes the ups and downs in those sales over time.
 Not only does the latter look nicer, it’s a lot more useful, too.
 Overlay that with an additional set of criteria and you know who is buying your products, when and why.

 In a world of constant information overload, visuals are crucial.
 Essentially, they serve two main purposes.
 On the one hand, visuals attract people’s attention, while on the other, they help put information in the right context and help make sense of it all.

-Marketers often use visualisations in their reports to clients as it is the easiest and most clear way to highlight the connection between their marketing efforts and ROI.
+Marketers often use visualizations in their reports to clients as it is the easiest and most clear way to highlight the connection between their marketing efforts and ROI.
 We all know that ROI is a tough one to prove anyway.

 At the end of the day, all of this would not be able to achieve unless your data has first been transformed by a powerful data analytics tool of your choice.
-Once you have one at hand, you can leverage it to quickly sort through your data, identify the most relevant bits and pieces of it, share it across teams, and visualise it on demand.
+Once you have one at hand, you can leverage it to quickly sort through your data, identify the most relevant bits and pieces of it, share it across teams, and visualize it on demand.
 And that is the basis for the rest of your marketing efforts.